[FAQs] Disclosures & Reporting in Form 3CD | Tax Audit | A.Y. 2023-24

 Disclosure in clause 16 by the tax auditor by taking the view that the tax audit report is meant for the taxpayer and not explicitly limited to business or profession needs to be appreciated in the overall context of tax compliance.
 Such disclosure provides wholesome information to the department about the taxpayer.
 However, when such information is captured in the ‘Other Information Schedule’ of ITR, the CPC may compare it with incomes offered under other heads.
 If they are equivalent to or more than the amount disclosed in clause 16 of Form 3CD, no adjustment may be made under Section 143(1).
 However, clarity is needed from Dept. in this regard.

-FAQ 10.
-Whether an auditor has to quantify whether the payment to a related person is unreasonable or excessive under Clause 23?
+FAQ 15.
+Should an auditor quantify whether the payment to a related person is unreasonable or excessive under Clause 23?

 No, the auditor is not required to quantify whether the payment is unreasonable or excessive.
 Only the Assessing Officer can make the disallowance if, in his opinion, the expenditure is unreasonable.

-FAQ 11.
-In case of purchase from the related party, which of the following amount is required to report under Clause 23?
+FAQ 16.
+In case of purchase from the related party, which of the following amounts is required to be reported in Clause 23?

 (a) Purchase debited to P&L (Gross purchase, i.e., before deducting the purchase return)